Placeholder-Software/Crowds/docs/GettingStarted/Support.md

 ## Report An Issue

-If you encounter a bug with Overcrowded (_no matter how minor_) please report it on the [issue tracker](https://github.com/Placeholder-Software/Crowds/issues).
+If you encounter a bug with Overcrowded, **no matter how minor** please report it on the [issue tracker](https://github.com/Placeholder-Software/Crowds/issues).